-The best way to keep up to date and find the property you want is to Register your details.
+The best way to keep up to date and take your pick of Leeds professional lets is to Register your details.

 If you are looking for something particular, you may prefer to Contact us.